toeverything/AFFiNE/client-app/README.md

 On this folder:

 - `pnpm dev:app` will start a vite server
-- `pnpm build:prerequisite` will link the Octobase and prepare affine dist html and tauri preload script
+- `pnpm build:prerequisite` will link the Octobase and prepare affine dist html and tauri preload script, also will generate ts type from rs.
+You should run this before start your first development time.

 On project root folder: